Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 └──────────────────────────────────┴──────────────────────┴───────┴───────┴───────┴───────┴────────┘
 ```

-If you want to delete a staged row, you can delete with the `--delete-row` flag and the value in the `_id` column.
+If you want to delete a staged row, you can delete it with the `--delete-row` flag and the value in the `_id` column.

 ```bash
 oxen remote df annotations/train.csv --delete-row 822ac1facbd79444f1f33a2a0b2f909d